jozefg/drafts/README.markdown

 ======

 This is my repo to keep track of all my draft blog posts.
+Some drafts will continue to live in here after their published if I forget to delete them.

 Nothing in here is polished, most of it is half-baked, and some is so poorly spelled you can barely call it English.